Grant Seeker Guidelines

 - Education that helps children and teens develop a vision for a future with economic independence.

 When evaluating requests, the Foundation considers the balance of geography, needs and resources in the community.
 It considers programs that are:

 - Able to demonstrate the capacity to sustain the necessary services using good administrative and financial management.

 WHAT IS THE RANGE OF GRANTS & EXPECTATIONS?

 The Stratton Foundation does not set a minimum or maximum amount for grants, however reporting guidelines differ depending on grant size.

-- $5,000 and under: Report due at the end of the program year
+- $5,000 and under: End of Program Evaluation due at the end of the program year

-- $10,001 and over: Reports due quarterly and end of program year
+- $10,001 and over: Progress Evaluation due quarterly and End of Program Evaluation due end of program year

 HOW TO APPLY: